News and Events

 - We kindly ask everyone to pull in their floating swim platforms to make navigation easier weed cutters.
 We also need full cooperation of Eldora property owners to make sure that we have all email addresses to notify the day of planned canal weeding.
 The harvester will not go down the canal if there are any boats due to a previous issue.

-- Dues Invoices – You should have received your annual dues invoice shortly after the first of the year.
+- Dues Invoices – You should receive your annual dues invoice shortly after the first of the year.
 The board wants to thank everyone who pays their dues in a timely manner.
 MSLIA dues are not discretionary and are payable by all lakefront and unimpeded lake view lots as provided by P.A.
 129 under which the MSLIA is incorporated.
 We use the funds to further the health and safety of the lake for all, including fish stocking, water quality monitoring, invasive weed control and emergency response in the event of an environmental issue.
 At the Annual meeting on June 2nd, 2023 a proposal from the membership was passed to increase the dues for lakefront residents to $150 per year and to increase the dues for the golf course property proportionally to $3,590.
 Dues for lake associations in good standing and undeveloped lakefront residential lots were not affected.
 We have also finalized the liens for the top non-payors.
 For example if you have not paid your dues in 20 years, your principal balance would be $922, yet your penalties would add up to $7,492.36 (10% every 6 months) for a total of $8,469.36.
 We have been very successful in recovering dues anytime a property changes hands or is refinanced.

-ATTENTION: There is an added line located on your dues this year for donations towards the 2024 Middle Straits Lake Fireworks.
+ATTENTION: There is an added line located on your dues this year for donations towards the 2025 Middle Straits Lake Fireworks.

 - Bay Pointe Update – Bay Pointe has been sold.
 It will remain a golf course for the foreseeable future with a new company managing it.